dirmeier/diffusr/README.md

 ## Introduction

 `diffusr` implements several algorithms for network diffusion such as *Markov random walks with restarts* and *weighted neighbor classification*.
 Network diffusion has been studied extensively in bioinformatics, e.g. in the field of cancer gene prioritization.
-Network diffusion algorithms generally spread information in the form of node weights along the edges of a graph to other nodes.
+Network diffusion algorithms generally spread information, e.g. encoded as node weights, along the edges of a graph to other nodes.
 These weights can for example be interpreted as temperature, an initial amount of water, the activation of neurons in the brain, or the location of a random surfer in the internet.
 The information (node weights) is iteratively propagated to other nodes until a equilibrium state or stop criterion occurs.

 ## Installation